 There are no free sample logos.
 After your logo is designed, you can ask for more revisions, but you’ll probably have to pay extra.

-There is a refund policy, and you can request refunds at almost any time, but only for orders that you’ve canceled.
-If you go through with the whole logo design process and take your final files, that’s it.
-You don’t get to ask for a refund, though if there’s a serious issue, they do have a conflict resolution department that might be able to help you out.
+A refund policy exists, and it allows you to ask for refunds almost anytime, but only for orders that you’ve decided to cancel.
+If you complete the entire logo design process and accept your final files, that’s the end.
+You can’t request a refund, but if a serious problem arises, they have a conflict resolution team that might be able to assist you.

 As mentioned in the support email I got, any logo you get is yours and yours alone, under most circumstances.
 You get the full copyright and everything.
 The only time that doesn’t happen is when the designer specifically charges extra for the full rights to a logo they design.
 In that case, they retain the copyright unless you pay up.